MitchMills/RB110/02Advanced_Ruby_Collections/code_descriptions.md

 ```
 On line 3, local variable `array4` is initialized to an array with the value `[[18, 7], [3, 12]]`.

-On line 4, local variable `my_arr` is initialized to the return value of the expression on lines 4 through 10.
-In this expression, on line 4 the `Array#each` method is called on `array4`, and each inner array is passed in to the block in turn and assigned to local variable `arr`.
+On line 4, local variable `my_arr` is initialized to the return value of the `Array#each` method called on `array4`.
+Each inner array of `array4` is passed in to the block in turn and assigned to local variable `arr`.

-Inside the block, on line 5 `Array#each` is called on `arr`, and each element of the current inner array is passed into the block and assigned to local variable `num`.
+Inside the block, on line 5 `Array#each` is called on `arr`, and each element of the current inner array is passed into the block in turn and assigned to local variable `num`.

 Within this block, on line 6 the current value referenced by `num` is compared to `5`.
 The comparison will return `true` if that value is greater than `5`, and `false` otherwise.
-This boolean return value will be used by the `if` statement on line 6.
+This boolean return value will be used by the `if` conditional on line 6.

 If the value is `true`, line 7 will execute.
 Otherwise the conditional statement will terminate and return `nil`.